28th Philadelphia Film Festival, Day 7: A good daily 'Report'

 Next was a gorgeous animated French film called "I Lost My Body".
 A severed hand wanders through the city looking for its owner, a young man who has fallen in love with a young librarian named Gabrielle.
 Wait, a hand traverses a city to find his owner?
 Yes.
 And it is the most whimsical and playfully sincere journey.
 The hand's ingenuity and the budding romance between the two humans seem like mismatched stories to put together, but boy is it a real treat.

 Rounding out the day was the Icelandic film "A White, White Day," a film that only peaked my interest because I wanted to relive memories of my Icelandic vacation earlier this year.
 Alas, it was a downer about a widowed policeman investigating a love interest his wife had an affair with.
 It's a glacial study that focused on the more uninteresting moments of a widow's life (why did he want to know about the other man?) and not the enjoyable moments of him rebuilding his life with his adorable family.
-I'd watch a movie about he and his precocious granddaughter instead of this tiring exercise about unneeded clarity.
+I'd watch a movie about he and his precocious granddaughter instead of this tiring exercise about unneeded clarity and the yada yada yada about lonelieness.

-And it didn't bring me back to the wonderful sights I saw in Iceland.
+And the film didn't bring me back to the wonderful experience I had in Iceland.

 Film Ballot: